orospakr/looking-glass/README.md

 content providers in order to make a conveniently human usable web UI for some of Android's data services.

-(Not to be confused with a Internet routing "Looking Glass")
+(Not to be confused with an Internet routing "Looking Glass".)

 ### License